Gallatin Pike in East Nashville

 Please join us for a one-of-a-kind all-inclusive event as Edible Nashville & WeGo Public Transit partner with local restaurants to bring you an amazing night of tastes, drinks, and best of all a RIDE!
-Guests will meet at the starting point (TBD) then hop on the Charlotte bus line all together (led by Edible Nashville + WeGo staffers) and stop at each participating restaurant.
+Guests will meet at Music City Central [400 Charlotte Ave.] then hop on the Gallatin bus line all together (led by Edible Nashville + WeGo staffers) and stop at each participating restaurant.
 A signature tapas style bite as well as a signature cocktail / boozy beverage will be served at each stop.

 Say goodbye to winter and come hang with us on the farm for our spring dinner!